wush978/Rcereal/README.md

 ### From Github

-Please use the `devtools::install_github` to install the latest version of Rceral and use `Rcereal::update_version` to install the content of the header files of cereal.
+Please use the `devtools::install_github` to install the latest version of Rcereal and use `Rcereal::update_version` to install the content of the header files of cereal.

 ```r
 devtools::install_github("wush978/Rcereal")